CMB-ML/variance_map_ps/README.md

 # Overview

+NOTE: This readme is slightly out of date.
+It will be updated in-depth soon to cover how target Cl's are determined.

 This is a temporary repository and results will be integrated into CMB-ML.

 The purpose is to demonstrate an implementation of noise generation which is (1) spatially anisotropic, (2) spatially correlated, (3) field correlated, all at the target output resolution.